Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

 \subsection{Magic Sets Transformation}

-Relevance analysis can eliminate a rule only if all instances of the rule do not contribute to query answers.
-In this section, we present a variant of the well-known magic sets transformation that complements the relevance analysis by eliminating irrelevant rule instances.
-In particular, the magic sets transformation modifies the rules of a program and introduces the so-called \emph{magic} rules so that bottom-up reasoning on the resulting program simulates top-down reasoning on the original program.
-Since equality is treated as an ordinary predicates, it is possible to directly use the standard magic sets transformation by \citet{DBLP:journals/jlp/BeeriR91}, but we present several optimisations: we reduce the number of magic rules by taking the symmetry of equality into account, and we show that the reflexivity rule \eqref{eq:ref} does not need to be considered in the transformation.
-Before discussing our algorithm and optimisations, we present an example that illustrates the basic intuitions behind the standard magic sets algorithm.
+We now present a variant of the well-known magic sets transformation that can eliminate certain irrelevant rule instances.
+The transformation modifies the rules of a program and introduces so-called \emph{magic} predicates so that fixpoint computation of the resulting program simulates backward chaining on the original program.
+This transformation does not subsume the relevance analysis: irrelevant rules in the input give rise to rules that populate irrelevant magic predicates, which introduces overheads that can be avoided by first eliminating irrelevant rules.
+We show empirically in Section~\ref{sec:evaluation} that the two techniques complement each other.

+Equality is treated as an ordinary predicate, so we could use the standard magic sets transformation by \citet{DBLP:journals/jlp/BeeriR91}.
+However, we improve the algorithm's effectiveness in two ways: we reduce the number of magic rules by taking the symmetry of equality into account, and we show that the reflexivity rule \eqref{eq:ref} does not need to be taken into account in the transformation.
+Before discussing our approach, we illustrate the idea behind the standard magic sets algorithm.

-\begin{example} We illustrate the ideas behind the standard magic sets algorithm using the following two rules.
-The rule \eqref{ex:mgc:2} derives a fact $B(a)$ for each constant $a$ that is reachable from some fact $B(b)$ via facts with the $R$ predicate; thus, computing the full fixpoint of the rule \eqref{ex:mgc:2} could be costly.
-However, the rule \eqref{ex:mgc:1} derives $\predQ(a)$ only if both $A(a)$ and $B(a)$ are derived.
-Thus, if we are interested only in facts of the form $\predQ(a)$, and if there are fewer facts of the form $A(a)$ than of the form $B(a)$, we can potentially solve the problem without computing the full fixpoint of the rule \eqref{ex:mgc:2}.
+\begin{example} Rule \eqref{ex:mgc:2} shown below derives a fact $B(a)$ for each constant $a$ that is reachable from some fact $B(b)$ via facts with the $R$ predicate; thus, computing the full fixpoint of rule \eqref{ex:mgc:2} could be costly.
+However, rule \eqref{ex:mgc:1} derives $\predQ(a)$ only if both $A(a)$ and $B(a)$ are derived.
+Thus, if we are interested only in facts of the form $\predQ(a)$, and if only a small fraction of the facts derivable by rule \eqref{ex:mgc:2} are relevant to the query, magic sets can avoid computing the full fixpoint of the rule.